diegoalvis/triviados-flutter/README.md

 ## Contributing

 Pending

-* Dynamic number of questions.
+- [ ] Dynamic number of questions.
-* Select trivia category.
+- [ ] Select trivia category.
-* [Fix] Payload needs to be formatted to a standard UTF codification.
+- [ ] Payload needs to be formatted to a standard UTF codification.

 ## Authors

-* *Diego Alvis* - Software Engineer [LinkedIn profile](https://www.linkedin.com/in/diego-alvis-palencia-7823a5130/)
+- *Diego Alvis* - Software Engineer [LinkedIn profile](https://www.linkedin.com/in/diego-alvis-palencia-7823a5130/)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.